omeriko9/M5Paper_PaperS3_eBookReader/README.md

 3. This will generate VLW files in the `spiffs_image/fonts/` directory
 4. Rebuild the SPIFFS image and flash the device

-### SD Card Support (M5PaperS3 only)
+### SD Card Support

-The M5PaperS3 supports SD card for additional storage and customization.
+The M5Paper/S3 supports SD card for additional storage and customization.
 The following folders and files are expected on the SD card:

 #### Expected Folders:
 - **`fonts/`**: Place OTF font files here for additional font options in the font selection menu